Most of the latest dishwasher models come with a water softener unit.

 Before coming to your home, if the water travels through the ground for a longer period, then on its journey it picks up minerals like Calcium and Magnesium.

 When substantial amounts of minerals like those get dissolved in pure water or H2O, it is known as hard water.
 Hard water is not unhealthy but leaves bad stains behind, which are nearly impossible to clean.
 No doubt serving those stained dishes will be a nightmare if not the hard water is dealt with, hence a water softener dishwasher can be useful.

-How to know if you have a hard water issue and need a dishwasher water softener?
+How to find if you have a hard water issue?

-In some advance dishwashers like the Bosch 800 Series 24 inch Dishwasher, (Amazon Link) the machine has intelligent sensors continually scan and check the progress of dishes throughout the cycle, so even if you don’t know how to set the right salt value, your dishes will come out shiny and properly cleaned.
+In some advanced dishwashers like the Bosch 800 Series 24 inch Dishwasher, the machine has intelligent sensors that continually scan and check the progress of dishes throughout the cycle, so even if you don’t know how to set the right salt value, your dishes will come out shiny and properly cleaned.
 This advanced dishwasher saves a lot of water, detergent, and dishwasher salt hence prove to be a better investment lifelong.

 In a lesser advanced water softener dishwasher, to get the best cleaning result, you need to put it in the right salt setting.
 And to set the right salt value, you need to know the exact water hardness level.
 Only then your dishwasher will give you nicely cleaned and spotless dishes.

 I was searching the internet, contacted my municipality, and asked some experienced folks, for ways to know if I am living in a hard water area or not.
 Because, if you are unaware of the water hardness level in your tap water, then you can’t decide whether you need to invest in a Dishwasher water softener or not.